Date of Easter: Anonymous Gregorian algorithm

 and in 1991 by Jean Meeus in Astronomical Algorithms.

-Because of the Meeus book citation, this is also called "Meeus/Jones/Butcher" algorithm:
+Because of the Meeus book citation, it is also called the "Meeus/Jones/Butcher" algorithm:

+In this algorithm, the variable n indicates the month of the year (either March for n = 3, or April for n = 4), while the day of the month is obtained as (o + 1).
 In 1961 the New Scientist published a version of the Nature algorithm incorporating a few changes.
 The variable g was calculated using Gauss's 1816 correction, resulting in the elimination of variable f.
 Some tidying results in the replacement of variable o (to which one must be added to obtain the date of Easter) with variable p, which gives the date directly.

 Meeus's Julian algorithm

 Jean Meeus, in his book Astronomical Algorithms (1991, p.
-69), presents the following algorithm for calculating the Julian Easter on the Julian Calendar, which is not the Gregorian Calendar used as the civil calendar throughout most of the contemporary world.
-To obtain the date of Eastern Orthodox Easter on the latter calendar, 13 days (as of 1900 through 2099) must be added to the Julian dates, producing the dates below, in the last row.
+69), presents the following algorithm for calculating the Julian Easter on the Julian Calendar.
+To obtain the date of Eastern Orthodox Easter according to the Gregorian Calendar (used as the civil calendar throughout most of the contemporary world), 13 days must be added to the Julian dates shown.